insan3d/grafana-dashboard-import/README.md

 - Supports "link files" (`*.txt`) containing one URL per line.
 - Idempotent: dashboards are overwritten only if needed.
 - Requires only Grafana username/password (basic auth).
-- Tiny footprint: one BusyBox shell script and curl
+- Tiny footprint: one BusyBox shell script utilizing `curl` and `jq`.

 ## Environment variables